alistair7/boxcutter/README.md

 ```
 --decompress, -d                Decompress Brotli-compressed `brob` boxes.
 --no-decompress                 Do NOT decompress Brotli-compressed `brob` boxes.
---compress-select BOXSPEC       A box specifier restricting which boxes to decompress.
+--decompress-select BOXSPEC     A box specifier restricting which boxes to decompress.
                                 May be used multiple times.
 By default all `brob` boxes
                                 are considered for decompression.
+This option implies
+                                --decompress.
 --decompress-max SIZE, -D SIZE  Abort the operation if any single box decompresses to more
                                 than SIZE bytes.
 The default is "1GB".
 Use "-1" for no
                                 maximum.